VSayann/holbertonschool-simple_shell/README.md

 ## Requirements

 - Allowed editors: vi, vim, emacs
-- Compiled on Ubuntu 20.04 LTS using gcc with options `-Wall -Werror -Wextra -pedantic -std=gnu89`
-- Follows the Betty style using `betty-style.pl` and `betty-doc.pl`
 - No memory leaks
 - No more than 5 functions per file
 - All header files include guarded